aaalexlit/sql-concepts/README.md

 1. On the right-hand side you'll see a panel with one script "sql_for_data_science.sql".
 1. Double-click it and select the "Restore" option.
 ![Restore connection](https://raw.githubusercontent.com/aaalexlit/sql-concepts/main/images/restore_connection.png)
-1. That's it! you're ready to follow alogn the article.
+1. That's it! you're ready to follow along the article.

 > Important note: always run the first statement `SET search_path TO examples;` after you restore your connection.
 Otherwise you'll see the following error
 ![Relation doesn't exist error](https://raw.githubusercontent.com/aaalexlit/sql-concepts/main/images/relation_doesnt_exist.png)